dgroomes/jdk-playground/README.md

 ### `single-file-source/`

-This sub-project explores Java's support for single-file source-code programs introduced in Java 11 via [JEP-330](https://openjdk.java.net/jeps/330).
+This sub-project explores Java's support for single-file source-code programs introduced in Java 11 via [JEP 330](https://openjdk.java.net/jeps/330).

 See the README in [single-file-source/](single-file-source/).